mahajanrevant/Perception/README.md

 ## Filtering

+![orignal_table][orignal_table]

-This step of the pipeline concerns itself with the cleaning and proper formatting of the input data to feed as output to the next step of the pipeline.
+This step of the pipeline concerns itself with the cleaning and proper formatting of the input data(the above picture) to feed as output to the next step of the pipeline.
 The steps performed are as follows:-

 * __Outlier Removal Filter__ - Every sensor has a certain noise element to it, called outliers.
 These outliers can be internal or external to the sensor.
 Such outliers lead to complications in the estimation of point cloud characteristics like curvature, gradients, etc. leading to erroneous values, which in turn might cause failures at various stages in our perception pipeline.
 An statistical outlier filter with a mean of 8 and a threshold of 0.3 is used to get rid of the outliers.